vladimirfomene/vladimirfomene.github.io/content/blog/wallet-descriptors.md

 ## Introduction

 To the everyday Bitcoin user, wallets seem to be working fairly well and can easily be backed up thanks to BIP39 mnemonic phrases.
-Though the tree of keys wallet or the wallet generated from the mnemonic phrase often called the legacy wallet works well, it has a couple of shortcomings.
-Due to these shortcomings, BIP380 was proposed to resolve some of the issues faced by the current wallet architecture.
+Though the "tree of keys" wallet or the wallet generated from the mnemonic phrase often called the legacy wallet works well, it has a couple of shortcomings.
+Due to these shortcomings, [BIP380](https://github.com/bitcoin/bips/blob/master/bip-0380.mediawiki) was proposed to resolve some of the issues faced by the current wallet architecture.

 ## Why  Wallet Descriptors